View Royal: History

+Geography

 View Royal is divided into eight neighbourhoods based on topography, transportation corridors, natural environment, and the age of housing stock.
 These neighbourhoods are Atkins, Burnside, Craigflower, Harbour, Helmcken, Hospital, Thetis, and Wilfert.
-In 2011, there were almost 4,140 housing units in the town with a median population age of 44.1 years, which compares to the CRD at 44.8.

 View Royal has 70 municipal parks and 25 km of trails.
 View Royal's shoreline includes sandy beaches with small caves, large driftwood, and rocks, which are home to starfish, crabs, seals, and other marine life.